Juggern4ut/cyberSecurityProjectMeier/README.md

 ## A sample project that shows some common flaws in cybersecurity and how to fix them

 This is a project for the Cyber-Security course of the university of Helsinki.
+It shows a dummy social media application where users can send messages to eachother, create posts and upload images.
+The application handles a basic friend system.
+(Note: Who is a friend to who is hardcoded into the database).
+However there are several security flaws that are listed below and ways or ideas on how to fix them.
+In the code, the flaws are marked with comments and the fixes are all commented out.
+To check the fixes just comment out everything in the flaw and uncomment everything in the fix.

 ### Link: